 Part of this journey is explained in the following 10-minute TED-style talk recorded on the 1st of August 2017 in Auckland.
 In this talk, Robert C Robertson shares his Emotional Fitness journey, which is followed by 9 minutes of questions about Emotional Fitness.

 Making it through year one of University with these huge emotional ups and downs was only made bearable with the critical support of a counsellor.
-Then things really changed in year two, after completing a 4-week Mind Power course by John Kehoe, as positive thinking change everything.
+Then things really changed in year two, after completing a 4-week Mind Power course by John Kehoe, as positive thinking changed everything.

 The next ten years using positive thinking provided an escape from the reality of mental illness, although at a price.
-By turning everything into a positive in the head, an ungrounded, unrealistic positive thinker was born.
+By turning everything into a positive in the head, an unrealistic positive thinker was born.
 While providing a reasonable level of success in sport and business, true consistency was lacking due to his hidden unconscious self-doubt.
 Which was a reflection on the theory that we don’t get what we want in life, we get what our unconscious ‘stuff’ creates.

 Then in 2001, it all changed by discovering huge anger and suppressed emotions that had been entirely hidden by the positive thinking.
 This anger was in some part created from 10 years of turning every negative feeling into a positive in the head, suppressing any negative emotions.
 This massive discovery was incredibly scary, as he felt huge anger, after ten years of being positive and only allowing positive feelings.
 This huge turning point was the start of an incredible Emotional Fitness journey, learning to fully connect and understand emotions.